-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 For the past year, the stakes for these hearings has intensified as Prince George’s County became the state’s coronavirus epicenter and the disease began infecting prisons and jails across the country.
 Jury trials were canceled, then restarted, then canceled again.

-Inmates at the Prince George’s jail, many of whom have not yet been convicted of a crime, have spent 23 hours a day in their cells during periods of the pandemic, waiting for trials canceled in March 2020 that won’t start again until later this month.
-Through it all, the population at the jail has continued to swell, fed by the churn of daily bond hearings.
+Inmates at the Prince George’s jail, many of whom have not yet been convicted of a crime, have spent 23 hours a day in their cells during periods of the pandemic, waiting for trials that have largely been delayed since the courts first shut down in March 2020.
+Through it all, the population at the jail has have climbed back up to prepandemic numbers, fed by the churn of daily bond hearings.

 Johnson has sat through thousands of these proceedings for both violent and low-level crimes over the past year.
 She has seen pregnant mothers held without bail and listened to the desperation in people’s voices as they pleaded for their loved ones to be freed.